timgluz/asdf-bats/README.md

 ### Contributing

-* Open Github issue, describe the issue and proposed solution;
+* Open Github issue, describe the issue and propose a solution;
 It helps others to see your progress and will avoid duplicated effort;

 * Clone repo

 * Apply Changes

-* Test
+* Test - make test

+Test are written using [Bats]() - you can use this plugin to install it or use `npm install -g bats`

+running all the test: `bats tests/` running a single file: `./list-all.sh`

 ```
 # if you want to run it on docker